Bora – Hansgrohe

 At age 30, Sagan remains the most popular rider in the international peloton.
 However, Bora–Hansgrohe's youth development programme is also paying dividends as German and Austrian talent continues to emerge: 2020 Paris–Nice champion Maximilian Schachmann, 2019 Giro points classification winner Pascal Ackermann, Felix Großschartner, Gregor Mühlberger, Lennard Kämna, Patrick Konrad… and especially Emanuel Buchmann, on the hunt for a podium spot after coming fourth in the 2019 Tour de France!
 This is the team that got German cycling back on track.

 - Yellow Jersey1

-15 July 2015: German champion Emanuel Buchmann jumps into the spotlight by finishing third in Cauterets behind Rafał Majka and Dan Martin.
+15 July 2015: German champion Emanuel Buchmann breaks into the big league after finishing third in Cauterets behind Rafał Majka and Dan Martin.

-4 July 2017: one day after winning the stage to Longwy, world champion Peter Sagan is booted out of the Tour de France after a hectic sprint into Vittel.
+4 July 2017: one day after winning the stage to Longwy, world champion Peter Sagan is booted out of the Tour de France after a tumultuous sprint into Vittel.

 Receive exclusive news about the Tour